Deterministic generation of hybrid entangled states using quantum walks: Generating hybrid entangled states using quantum walks

 where $\ket{\psi(t)}_L$ and $\ket{\psi(t)}_C$ are the states of the lattice and coin after $t$ time steps respectively, $\delta \in \left[0, \frac{\pi}{2}\right]$ is the relative phase factor and $\alpha_0$ is a constant parameter corresponding to the coherent amplitude of coherent states.
-Here, two things should be noted.
-Firstly, while the number of terms corresponding to $\ket{j}$ appearing in Eq.~\eqref{eq:coherent} are countably infinite, we only employ a finite (but large) number of terms that correspond to the total number of lattice points in Eq.~\eqref{eq:intial_lattice_coin} to perform our computations.
-The reason for this is because for large values of $j$, the corresponding coefficients satisfy $e^{-\frac{\alpha_0^2}{2}} \frac{|\alpha_0|^j}{\sqrt{j!}} \ll 1$.
+Here, we note three points: \begin{enumerate} \item While the number of terms corresponding to $\ket{j}$ appearing in Eq.~\eqref{eq:coherent} are countably infinite, we only employ a finite (but large) number of terms that correspond to the total number of lattice points in Eq.~\eqref{eq:intial_lattice_coin} to perform our computations.
+The reason for this is because for large values of $j$, the corresponding coefficients satisfy $e^{-\frac{\alpha_0^2}{2}} \frac{|\alpha_0|^j}{\sqrt{j!}} \approx 0$.
 For our purposes, we can safely take $N = 200$ without any significant repercussions (a lattice size of this order has also been achieved experimentally~\cite{Regensburger2011,DiColandrea23}).
+Additionally, for a large number of accessible lattice points, the conditional shift operators are almost unitary.

-Secondly, in order to preserve the symmetry of the final HE states, we only consider $\delta = \lbrace 0, \frac{\pi}{2}\rbrace$.
-As can be seen, this ensures that the state of the coin is symmetric, which consequentially allows us to retain the symmetry in the generated HE states.
+\item In order to preserve the symmetry of the final HE states, we only consider $\delta = \lbrace 0, \frac{\pi}{2}\rbrace$.
+As can be seen, this ensures that the state of the coin is symmetric, which consequently allows us to retain the symmetry in the generated HE states.
 We note that other values of $\delta$ are certainly permissible, but they do not yield the desired results.

-For the aforementioned set of initial states, we perform a $1$-D SSQW on the lattice.
-We choose the two coin operators with parameters $\theta_1 = \pi$, $\theta_2 = -\frac{\pi}{2}$ respectively and $\delta = 0$ (For $\delta = \pi/2$ we present the results in Appendix~\ref{appendixB}).
-We represent the resultant composite state of the coin and lattice after $t$ time steps of a quantum walk by $\ket{\Psi}_{CL}$.
-Since the $1$-D SSQW is simply an iteration over unitary operations over an initial pure state (as shown in Sec.~\ref{sec:quant_walk}), the resultant state $\ket{\Psi}_{CL}$ is also a pure state.
+\item It should be noted that the position of the walker on the lattice is distinct from the real space position of the particle in the harmonic oscillator potential.
+Remember that the lattice is identified as the energy levels of a harmonic oscillator; and the position of the walker on the lattice corresponds to the energy of the particle. \end{enumerate}